From the Underground and Below

-From the Underground and Below is the ninth studio album by the thrash metal band Overkill released in 1997 by CMC International.
+From the Underground and Below is the ninth studio album by thrash metal band Overkill, released in 1997 by CMC International.
 Two cover songs were recorded during these sessions: "No Feelings" by Sex Pistols and "Space Truckin'" by Deep Purple.
 Lead singer Bobby "Blitz" Ellsworth considers From the Underground and Below to be one of his favorite Overkill albums.

 The album was re-issued along with Necroshine (1999) as part of a box set in 2003.